uviclibraries/gen-ai-research/1-prompts-ideas.md

   - How does the response to this prompt differ from the "poor" prompt above?
   - Do you have the weather-related expertise to determine if the weather-related facts are accurate?
   - Do you have the teaching expertise to know if the lesson plan is reasonable and will work well with grade 2 students?
+> Note: every time we use GenAI tools we should ask ourselves whether or not we have the expertise to evaluate the accuracy of the GenAI generated text, because as we know it is not always accurate or factual.
 4. Pick a topic that you know a lot about and then ask Microsoft Copilot the question and then verify if the answer is accurate.
    - How did it do?